llvm/llvm-project/llvm/docs/SourceLevelDebugging.rst

 generation: :ref:`debug records <debug_records>`, the current default, and :ref:`intrinsic function calls <format_common_intrinsics>`, which are non-default but currently supported for backwards compatibility - though these two models must never be mixed within an IR module.
+For an explanation of why we changed to the new model, how it works, and guidance on how to update old code or IR to use debug records, see the `RemoveDIs <RemoveDIsDebugInfo.html>`_ document.

 .. _debug_records: